 Area of Law Criminal Provisions for Traffickers The Policy Point Financial penalties for traffickers, including asset forfeiture, are sufficiently high.
 The Legislative Solution The primary reason traffickers exploit children is profit.
 Children can be sold for sex multiple times over a prolonged period of time, resulting in significant profit for the trafficker.
 Financial penalties, including fines and asset forfeiture, are critical to increasing criminal deterrence and disrupting criminal trafficking enterprises, as well as offsetting the cost of investigating, prosecuting and providing services to restore victims' lives.
-Also, asset forfeiture is a critical means of prohibiting a criminal from keeping the proceeds or instrumentalities of the crime.
+Also, asset forfeiture is a critical means of prohibiting a criminal from keeping the proceeds or instrumentalities of the crime while ensuring that minor victims have critically needed assets to fund their recovery.
+This should be accomplished by directing financial penalties collected from convicted traffickers to pay victim restitution first, after which traffickers' assets can be used to fund sex trafficking investigations, law enforcement training and specialized services.